tariusagi/private-eth-network/README.md

 # Set up a private Ethereum network
-Guide to set up a private, clique Ethereum network for research and development
+Guide to set up a private, clique Ethereum network for research and development.

+"Clique" means using Proof-of-Authority consensus mechanism built into Geth (Go Ethereum, an Ethereum node client program).
+PoA is chosen because it allows predefined validators, which is very suitable for a small, even single-node, network like in this guide.
+More on PoA [here](https://academy.binance.com/en/articles/proof-of-authority-explained).

 Based on this [Private Networks](https://geth.ethereum.org/docs/interface/private-network) link.